rfshelley/Documentation/ref-docs/device-handler-ref.rst

     }

     def parse(description) {
-        // handle device messages, determine what value of the event is return createEvent(name: "switch", value: someValue)
+        // handle device messages, determine what value of the Event is return createEvent(name: "switch", value: someValue)
     }